mdlevick/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+ One is routers is routes where your request to different handlers that are in your server.
+The other is the response object that gives you a lot of useful tools for responding to a lot of different HTTP requests

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+its a collection of functions that are like an assembly line. they modify and action then sends it to the next piece of middleware.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+its a set of data that is being set to or being saved on the server. you use the server so that you can access it remotely and from anywhere.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+a set of codes or even a message that have been set up to fire when a code develops.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+Using routers and/or middleware.
+Routers send endpoints out into their own files and folders to make it easier to read.

 ## Minimum Viable Product